St. Louis Roof Replacement

 How much does roof replacement cost in St. Louis, MO?

 Most St. Louis roof replacements cost between $11,000 and $28,000, with the typical 2,000-square-foot home running $14,000-$20,000 for architectural shingles.
-Class 4 impact-resistant shingles, which we strongly recommend given St. Louis hail frequency, add 15-20% but typically earn back the cost through insurance premium discounts of 15-28% within 3-5 years.
+Class 4 impact-resistant shingles, which we strongly recommend given St. Louis hail frequency, add 15-20% but may improve the long-term math through carrier-recognized material credits or discounts.
 Standing seam metal starts around $22,000 for smaller homes.
 Final pricing depends on roof pitch, decking condition, accessibility, and material choice.

 - Average St. Louis roof replacement: $14,000-$20,000 for architectural shingles